x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 - In the EAC, select the mail user and then click **Edit**![Edit icon](../media/ITPro_EAC_EditIcon.gif) to view the property that you changed.

-- In the Shell, use the **Get-User** and **Get-MailUser** cmdlets to verify the changes.
-One advantage of using the Shell is that you can view multiple properties for multiple mail contacts.
+- In Exchange Online PowerShell, use the **Get-User** and **Get-MailUser** cmdlets to verify the changes.
+One advantage of using Exchange Online PowerShell is that you can view multiple properties for multiple mail contacts.

   ```
   Get-MailUser | Fl Name,CustomAttribute1